-The balance of right-of-use (ROU) assets of P218 million mainly represents the amount of the Group's various operating lease agreements as a result of the adoption of PFRS 16.
+The balance of right-of-use (ROU) assets of P206 million represents the amount of the Group's various operating lease agreements as a result of the adoption of PFRS16.
+Likewise, the increase in lease liabilities (current and noncurrent) by P243 million pertains to the recognition of lease liabilities for right-of-use (ROU) assets.

-Notes payable reduced by 65% as the company continued to settle its short-term obligations thru efficient collection and management of funds.
-Portion of the company's short-term loan was also converted to long-term.
+Notes payable decreased by 75% as the company continued to settle its short-term obligations.